InfoMRV/siteweb/content/projects/toliara-phase2-solar.md

 The extension will be conducted under the same SPV, Tulear Green Power, owned by Lidera.
 The project is expected to be commissioned by Q2 2021.

-Energy will be evacuated through the existing HFO Enelec plants; the existing 2.90MW plant is already connected.
+Energy will be evacuated through the existing HFO Enelec plants; the existing 2.90 MW plant is already connected.